Sage-Bionetworks/portalsDocs/articles/files_and_versioning.md

 Only the file and annotations information are included in the version.
 Other metadata about a Synapse `File` (such as the description, name, parent, ACL, *and its associated Wiki*) are not part of the version, and will not change between versions.

 ## Uploading a New Version
-To upload a new version of a `File`, the easiest way to do this is to use the same file name and store it in the same location (e.g., the same `parentId`), therefore uploading a new version follows the same steps as uploading a file for the first time. **The only major difference is the additional step of adding a comment to the new version in order to easily track differences at a glance**.
+Uploading a new version follows the same steps as uploading a file for the first time - use the same file name and store it in the same location (e.g., the same `parentId`). **It is recommended to add a comment to the new version in order to easily track differences at a glance**.
 The example file `raw_data.txt` will now have a version of `2` and a comment describing the change.

 {% tabs %}